 8 Day / 7 Night Antigua to Barbuda Sailing Itinerary

 Following breakfast, we do a short briefing on all safety aspects and set sail past Five Islands for Deep Bay.
 Once anchored in Deep Bay, you can relax on the beach or take a short hike up to historic Fort Barrington.
-You can even snorkel on the 1905 wreck of the “Andes”- an old wood and iron carrier that caught fire after anchoring, en route from Trinidad to Peru.
+You can even snorkel on the 1905 wreck of the “Andes”- an old wood and iron carrier that caught fire after anchoring en route from Trinidad to Peru.
 A sumptuous lunch is served onboard before we set sail along the northern shores of Antigua.
 Our next stop is at Long Island, home of the exclusive Jumby Bay Resort.
 We will spend the night at anchor in this idyllic bay.
-You can take a romantic starlit stroll along the shore after dinner, or simply relax on the trampoline or sun mattresses before retiring to your cabins.
+You can take a romantic starlit stroll along the shore after dinner or relax on the trampoline or sun mattresses before retiring to your cabins.

 After sundown, the barbeque is lit, and we will serve another delicious dinner at this stunning location.
-Here, the light pollution from the islands is virtually non-existent, so you can enjoy a nightcap and some amazing star gazing!
+Here, the light pollution from the islands is virtually non-existent, so that you can enjoy a nightcap and some amazing star gazing!

 Today we head up to Codrington, which is the main settlement on Barbuda.
 There are little shops that you can look around and numerous little pubs.

 Roads meander around, and you will see numerous horses and donkeys.
 A boat ride can also be arranged to take you to the frigate bird colony.
 This is a great experience where you can get up close to the birds to take pictures.